Siahkamari/Piecewise-linear-regression/Python/README.md

 ## How to run with CPU?

 There is a class provided in "dc_regression.py" which does piece-wise linear regression.
-See the "example.ipynb" for an example on how to use it.
+See the "example_CPU.ipynb" for an example on how to use it.

 ## How to run with GPU?